DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the ids of initially expanded rows in the `TreeDataState` plugin's `defaultExpandedRowIds` property.
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the IDs of initially expanded rows in the `TreeDataState` plugin's `defaultExpandedRowIds` property.

 .embedded-demo({ "path": "grid-tree-data/uncontrolled-mode", "showThemeSelector": true })